 - Roswell, our automated facility management system for broadcast television stations; - .
 Bowser, our visual asset manager; - .
 Vortex, our high performance dome product; - .
 Digi Scan Pro, our advanced digital multiplexer; - .
 Vantage One, our single camera traffic detection system; - .
-Lane Tracker, our lane departure warning system; and - .
+Auto Vue, our lane departure warning system; and - .
 Dexter, our networking access device.

-Market acceptance of our new products depends upon numerous factors, including our ability to resolve technical challenges in a timely and cost-effective manner, the perceived advantages of our new products over traditional products and the marketing capabilities of our independent distributors and strategic partners.
+Market acceptance of our new products depends upon many factors, including our ability to resolve technical challenges in a timely and cost-effective manner, the perceived advantages of our new products over traditional products and the marketing capabilities of our independent distributors and strategic partners.
 Our business and results of operations could be seriously harmed by any significant delays in our new product development.
 We have experienced delays in the past in the introduction of new products, particularly with our Roswell system.
 Certain of our new products could contain undetected design faults and software errors or "bugs" when first released by us, despite our testing.
 We may not discover these faults or errors until after a product has been installed and used by our customers.
 Any faults or errors in our existing products or in our new products may cause delays in product introduction and shipments, require design modifications or harm customer relationships, any of which could adversely affect our business and competitive position.

-We currently anticipate that we will outsource the manufacture of Lane Tracker to a single manufacturer.
-This manufacturer may not be able to produce sufficient quantities of this product in a timely manner or at a reasonable cost, which could materially and adversely affect our ability to launch or gain market acceptance of Lane Tracker.
+We currently anticipate that we will outsource the manufacture of Auto Vue product line to a single manufacturer.
+This manufacturer may not be able to produce sufficient quantities of this product in a timely manner or at a reasonable cost, which could materially and adversely affect our ability to launch or gain market acceptance of Auto Vue.

 WE MAY NEED ADDITIONAL CAPITAL IN THE FUTURE AND MAY NOT BE ABLE TO SECURE ADEQUATE FUNDS ON TERMS ACCEPTABLE TO US.
-We recently raised approximately \$7.3 million in a private placement in December 1999.
+We recently raised approximately \$10.0 million in two private placements, approximately \$8.0 million of which was raised in December 1998.
+Approximately \$2.0 million was raised from the sale of Class A common stock to certain of our officers and directors in March 1999, following stockholder approval of this offering.
 We may need to raise additional capital in the near future, either through additional bank borrowings or other debt or equity financings.
 Our capital requirements will depend on many factors, including:

-. market acceptance of our products;
+- . market acceptance of our products;

-- increased research and development funding, and required investments in our divisions; - . increased sales and marketing expenses; - . potential acquisitions of businesses and product lines; and - . additional working capital needs.
+- increased research and development funding, and required investments in our business units;

+- . increased sales and marketing expenses;

+- . potential acquisitions of businesses and product lines; and

+- . additional working capital needs.